19Eliza/Intersection3DSegments/README.md

 # Intersection3DSegments
 Finding the intersection of two Segment3D.

-This problem can have several geometric cases depending on the spatial arrangement of the segments.
+This task have several cases.

 1. Non coplanar segments
    - Define segment vectors: